ksatola/numizmatyka-www/pages/Mennictwo_bizantyjskie.md

 Okres stabilizacji bizantyjskiego systemu monetarnego zakończył się ok. połowy XI w.
 Za czasów Konstantyna X Monomacha (1042-1055) mennica cesarska zaczęła po raz pierwszy na szerwszą skalę stosować proceder obniżania zawartości złota w stopie aż do ok.
 80% zlota (19 karatów).
 Była to zmiana trudno zauważalna dla użytkowników, ale cesarzowi przynosiła zysk.
 W latach 70-tych XI w., podczas walki z naporem Turków seldżuckich, zawartość złota w monetach spadła do ok.
 40% (9,5 karata), co spowodowało załamanie się zaufania do pieniądza.
 Podobnie zmniejszyła się zawartość srebra w miliaresion i waga brązowego follisa.
 Bizantyjski system monetarny uległ w 2 połowie XI w. zupełnemu załamaniu.
 (MCBS.
 6)

+A more serious change was the decline of the nomisma in fineness.
+For seven centuries, from its creation by Constantine I the Great until the fourth decade of the eleventh century, the nomisma as struck at Constantinople remained a coin of pure gold.
+Michael IV (1034–41), who had been a moneychanger in early life and who was believed to have dabbled in counterfeiting, issued some of his nomismata in debased metal.
+During the middle years of the century the debasement continued at intervals, until in the decade following the disastrous Byzantine defeat at Manzikert (1071) the fineness of the nomisma declined to about 8 carats.
+Then, in the 1080s, when Alexius I was compelled to melt down imperial plate in order to pay his troops, the amount of gold in the nomisma fell to virtually nothing.
+This debasement was accompanied by the introduction, under Constantine IX (1042–55), of a concave fabric for the histamenon (Fig. 15)—by now a thin coin some 26 millimeters in diameter— apparently with the intention of making it stronger and less easily bent.

+The last issues of anonymous folles in the 1080s were poorly struck coins weighing generally no more than 6 grams.

 ### Okres III: Od 1092 do końca XIII w.
 - from the monetary reform carried out by the emperor Alexius I Comnenus (1081–1118) in 1092
 - use of several denominations of debased metal (called trachea by contemporaries) that were strikingly different from normal coins in being concave instead of flat (Fig. 15)
 - The highest denomination was a coin of slightly base gold known as a hyperpyron (Fig. 16), which replaced the old nomisma of pure gold
 - A coin of much baser gold (Fig. 17) revived the functions of the long-defunct tremissis, while small change was provided by trachea of very base silver (Fig. 25), which eventually became copper, and by two denominations of small flat coins that were copper (Fig. 40), one briefly becoming lead.

+A monetary reform carried out by Alexius I in 1092 saw a return to nomismata of good-quality gold, although, due to the constraints of the recycling of earlier debased coins, the fineness was set at only 20 1/2 carats instead of the traditional 24 (Fig. 16).
+These new coins were called hyperpyra, that is, “super-refined,” which they no doubt were in comparison to their immediate predecessors; they were also all of the higher weight of the traditional nomisma.

+Accompanying them were coins between 6 and 7 carats fine, corresponding in value both to the old tremissis and to the histamenon of the 1070s, in which many values had been expressed.
+They seem not to have had a special name, but were often nicknamed according to their types, for example, trikephala, “threeheaders,” or hagiogeorgata, “Saint Georges” (Fig. 17).

+The obverse types (i.e.,
+those on the convex faces of the coins) are usually some representation of Christ or the Virgin, while the reverses normally show a standing emperor accompanied by Christ, the Virgin, or one of the saints.

+Although the hyperpyron survived the disaster of 1204, when Constantinople became the seat of the short-lived Latin Empire (1204–61), coins struck by the exiled “emperors of Nicaea” at Magnesia in Asia Minor were little by little debased, falling to 18 carats under John III (1222–54).
+Moreover, the

+former electrum coins that had accompanied them were by now of virtually pure silver.
+After Michael VIII Palaeologus (1259–82) recovered Constantinople in 1261, the hyperpyron was reduced to 15 carats, and then fell further to 12 carats during the long reign of his son Andronicus II (1282–1328).
+At the same time the striking of the coins became increasingly slovenly, and their weights very irregular (Fig. 18).
+These coins were evidently valued by weight, as gold coins have always been where large sums have been involved, rather than by number.

+The last hyperpyra of the traditional pattern, which effectively mark the end of Byzantine gold coinage, were struck by John V in association with John VI (1347–52).
+This suspension, coming a full century before the fall of Constantinople to the Turks, is at first sight paradoxical, since at that very time several countries in western Europe were beginning to mint gold on a substantial scale.
+Yet it may well have been the demand for gold in Latin Christen-dom that forced Byzantium to abandon it in favor of silver.

+SILVER
+In the eleventh century,
+fractions of the miliaresion began to be struck, and a variety of types—standing figures of the Virgin (Fig. 24) and the emperor, the bust of the Virgin or of Christ, or a seated figure of Christ—began to appear.

+The silver miliaresion shared the fate of the gold nomisma in the 1080s, and was not replaced in the reform of 1092.
+Instead there appeared a concave coin (Fig. 25) of low-grade billon (about 7 percent silver) that was initially worth a quarter of the old miliaresion, being reckoned 48 to the hyperpyron

+The government seems to have felt no obligation to maintain the quality of this relatively poor billon trachy; by the end of Andronicus I’s reign (1183–85) its fineness had fallen to about 2 percent silver, and it was reckoned at 120 to the hyperpyron.
+Analyses of thirteenth-century specimens show that by that time it had become a copper coin, although the retention of a concave fabric indicates the continued pretense of a slight silver content—a pretense that allowed its overvaluation against the gold coinage.

+BRAZ

+In 1092 Alexius I abolished the denomination and replaced it with a small copper coin that, unlike all the higher denominations, was flat instead of concave.
+Since it was about the same size as the former gold tetarteron, resembled it in general appearance, and was possibly worth a quarter of the final follis of the 1080s, it was in turn called a tetarteron or tetarton.
+Tetartera were struck in profusion during the twelfth century at Constantinople and Thessalonica, with a great variety of designs: busts or standing figures of the emperors, representations of Christ, the Virgin (Fig. 40), and saints, and imperial or other monograms.
+There are sometimes halftetartera, and one issue of Alexius I was, most unusually, of lead, which allowed for a larger coin than a copper one would have been.
+In the thirteenth century the denomination became appreciably rarer, no doubt because of the declining value of the billon trachy, which by then had itself degenerated into a copper coin.

+In the late thirteenth century the tetarteron-like copper coins disappeared, to be replaced by thinner and slightly broader coins that were known by the old Roman name of assaria (Fig. 41).
+Under Andronicus II and Andronicus III (1328–41) their designs were probably changed annually, and are consequently extraordinarily varied, but the slovenly striking and poor preservation of most specimens make their details difficult to reconstruct.
+Paucity of hoard evidence also leaves their precise dating uncertain.
+When the heavy silver stavraton was introduced in 1367, the assaria were replaced by two copper denominations, one called a tournesion (tornese in Italian), since some of the coins were modeled on the denier tournois of Frankish Greece, and the other called a follaro, a tiny piece less than 1 gram in weight, which had only its name in common with the old follis (Fig. 42).

 Aleksy I Komnenos (1081-1118) dokonał w 1092 roku próby reformy systemu monetarnego opierając go na czterech (a nie jak dotąd na trzech) metalach: złoto, elektron (stop złota i srebra), bilon (stop srebra i miedzi), brąz.
 Podstawowym nominałem było złote **hyperperon** o wadze 1/72 funta (4,54 g) i stosunkowo wysokiej zawartości złota - 21 karatów.
 System ten miał znaczenie raczej lokalne i nie przywrócił monecie bizantyjskiej znaczenia poza granicami.